LSMSA-Robotics-9761/lsmsa-robotics-9761.github.io/index.md

 ## Contributing

-If there are any factual inaccuracies or you wish to add something to a page, you may contribute to the documentation by doing one of the following:
+If there are any factual inaccuracies or you wish to add something to a page, you may contribute to this documentation by doing one of the following:

 - **If you are on Team 9761 and are a member of the [LSMSA Robotics 9761](https://github.com/LSMSA-Robotics-9761) GitHub organization**, push a change to this repository.
 - **If you are on Team 9761 and are not in the GitHub organization**, make a pull request or get in contact with a team member who is in the GitHub organization.